vframeio/vframe/docs/plugins.md

-*This module is still under development.
+This module is still under development.
 Code is subject to major changes.*

 # VFRAME Plugins

 Add plugins to extend VFRAME.
 They're ideal for focused research projects and to help keep projects organized when lots of customized scripts are needed.
 Write as many CLI scripts as you want and add them to a custom plugin.

-There are 2 types of plugins: standalone and pipe.
-Pipe refers to the image processing pipe that you can use to chain commands together.
+There are 2 types of plugins: standalone/utility and pipe.
+Pipe refers to the image processing pipe that you can use to use multiple commands together.
 Standalone scripts are self-contained.

+## Add a VFRAME Plugin

+This section is under development.

 ## Create a New Plugin